plexusent/dev_api_docs/api_v3/search endpoints documentation.md

 If a search term is supplied, the watchables will always be sorted by relevance.
 Otherwise, the watchables will be sorted by title in the ascending order.

-#### Sorting parameters

-   - *sort* - attribute by which the returned watchables will be sorted.
-If a term is supplied, the watchables will be sorted by relevance.
-The watchables can also be explicetely ordered by*title* and *year*.
-   - *sort_order* - the order in which search results will be sorted.
-Valid
-   values: *asc, desc*

 **Note on formatting collection URL parameters:**

 __[ ]__ denotes parameters that can accept a collection of values.
 For